peterhinch/micropython-async/v3/docs/DRIVERS.md

 broker puts the topic and message onto the subscriber's queue for retrieval.

-More advanced agents can perform actions in response to a message, such as calling a function or launching a `task`.
+More advanced agents can perform actions in response to a message, such as calling a function, launching a `task` or lighting an LED.

-Broker methods.
-All are synchronous, constructor has no args:
+#### Broker methods

+All are synchronous.
+They are not threadsafe so should not be called from a hard ISR or from another thread.
+The constructor has no args.
-* `subscribe(topic, agent)` Passed `agent` will be triggered by messages with a matching `topic`.
+* `subscribe(topic, agent, *args)` Passed `agent` will be triggered by messages with a matching `topic`.
+Any additional args will be passed to the `agent` when it is triggered.
-* `unsubscribe(topic, agent)` The `agent` will stop being triggered.
+* `unsubscribe(topic, agent, *args)` The `agent` will stop being triggered.
+If args were passed on subscription, the same args must be passed.
-* `publish(topic, message)` All `agent` instances subscribed to `topic` will be triggered, receiving `topic` and `message` args.
-The method is not threadsafe;
+* `publish(topic, message)` All `agent` instances subscribed to `topic` will be triggered, receiving `topic` and `message` plus any further args that were passed to `subscribe`.
-it should not be called from a hard ISR or from another thread.

 The `topic` arg is typically a string but may be any hashable object.
 A `message` is an arbitrary Python object.

+#### Agent types

 An `agent` may be any of the following:

-* `Queue` When a message is received receives 2-tuple `(topic, message)`.
+* `Queue` When a message is received it receives 2-tuple `(topic, message)`.
+If extra args were passed on subscription the queue receives a 3-tuple.
+`(topic, message, (args...))`.
-* `RingbufQueue` When a message is received receives 2-tuple `(topic, message)`.
+* `RingbufQueue` When a message is received it receives 2-tuple `(topic, message)`.
+If extra args were passed on subscription it receives a 3-tuple, `(topic, message, (args...))`.
 * `function` Called when a message is received.
-Gets 2 args, topic and message.
+Args: topic, message plus any further args.
 * `bound method` Called when a message is received.
-Gets 2 args, topic and message.
+Args: topic, message plus any further args.
-* `coroutine` Task created when a message is received with 2 args, topic and message.
+* `coroutine` Converted to a `task` when a message is received.
+Args: topic, message plus any further args.
-* `bound coroutine` Task created when a message is received with 2 args, topic and message.
+* `bound coroutine`  Converted to a `task` when a message is received.
+Args: topic, message plus any further args.
-* Instance of a user class.
+* `user_agent` Instance of a user class.
 See user agents below.
 * `Event` Set when a message is received.

 Note that synchronous `agent` instances must run to completion quickly otherwise the `publish` method will be slowed.

-The following is a simple example:
+#### Broker class variable

+* `Verbose=True` Enables printing of debug messages.

+#### example
 ```py
 import asyncio
 from primitives import Broker, Queue